-A person dependent on a mood-altering substance is a person battling addition.
+A person dependent on a mood-altering chemical substance is a person battling addition.
 Depending on the drug of choice, addiction can take control quickly or gradually over time.
-But one thing is for sure – addiction does not discriminate, touching the lives of men, women, young, elderly.
-What it does do, however, is wreak havoc on the life of the individual, and his or her family, friends and loved ones.
+CNN reports that more than 22 million Americans age 12 and older, nearly 9 percent of the U.S. population, use illegal drugs.
+Addiction certainly does not discriminate, and touches the lives of men and women, young and old, rich and poor.
+It also wreaks havoc on not just the life of the user, but his or her family, friends and loved ones.

 Pre-treatment: The period before seeking treatment during which the addiction is denied.

 Realization: Addiction is identified, but the individual may be unsure about seeking treatment.